mcagov/beacons/README.md

 ## Architectural Decision Records (ADRs)

 We use [ADRs](./docs/adr) to document design choices that address functional and non-functional requirements that are architecturally significant to the Beacons Registration project.
-Please see the [template](./docs/adr/adr.template) for how to document ADRs for the project.
+Please see this [record](docs/adr/0003-2021-02-24-when-to-adr.md) for how and when to document ADRs for the project.

 ### Generating ADR index page